expo/expo/docs/pages/guides/authentication.md

 - PKCE must be disabled (`usePKCE: false`) otherwise you'll get an error about `code_challenge` being included in the query string.
 - Implicit auth is supported.
 - When `responseType: ResponseType.Code` is used (default behavior) the `redirectUri` must be `https`.
 This means that code exchange auth cannot be done on native without `useProxy` enabled.
+- `prompt` won't work, if you want to switch accounts you can use `extraParams.force_reapprove: 'true'`
+- For a list of all query params, please refer to the [Dropbox Auth API](https://www.dropbox.com/developers/documentation/http/documentation).

 ```ts
 // Endpoint